siddharthpaliwal007/AB_Test_Analysis_Subscription_Feature/README.md

 ## Steps Taken:
 * ### Data Loading
   - Both users.csv and events.csv files are loaded into pandas DataFrames.
 Date columns are parsed into appropriate datetime format.<br />
 * ### Data Merging
--Both datasets are merged based on the user_id to combine the user information with their respective event activities.<br />
+  - Both datasets are merged based on the user_id to combine the user information with their respective event activities.<br />
 * ### Retention Calculation
   - Retention is calculated at Day 1 and Day 7, by grouping users based on their group (control/test) and counting how many users were active on those days.<br />
 * ### Subscription Conversion:
   - The subscription conversion rate is calculated by counting how many users in the test group subscribed within 7 days.<br />
 * ### Statistical Test:
   - A z-test is performed to determine if the difference in Day 7 retention between the control and test groups is statistically significant.

 ## Key Metrics: